Skip to content

 wg genkey | tee privatekey | wg pubkey > publickey

-• Create interface configuration. configuration /etc/wireguard/wg0.conf [Interface] PrivateKey=<REDACTED> Address=10.0.0.1/8 SaveConfig=true PostUp=iptables -A FORWARD -i wg0 -j ACCEPT; iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE; PostDown=iptables -D FORWARD -i wg0 -j ACCEPT; iptables -t nat -D POSTROUTING -o eth0 -j MASQUERADE; ListenPort=51820
+bash file=/etc/wireguard/wg0.conf [Interface] PrivateKey=<REDACTED> Address=10.0.0.1/8 SaveConfig=true PostUp=iptables -A FORWARD -i wg0 -j ACCEPT; iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE; PostDown=iptables -D FORWARD -i wg0 -j ACCEPT; iptables -t nat -D POSTROUTING -o eth0 -j MASQUERADE; ListenPort=51820

-A couple notes: the private key is obviously the one you generated before.
-The address should be an address range which is not used, otherwise it may cause routing issues PostUp and PostDown explanations: These are commands executed when the Wireguard interface is brought up.
-In this case they are adding/deleting routing rules via iptables (flags -A and -D) PostUp rule explanation: - iptables -A FORWARD -i wg0 -j ACCEPT: This adds a new rule to the FORWARD chain of the iptables firewall: Any packet that enters the system via the wg0 interface should be accepted and forwarded. - iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE: This adds a new rule to the POSTROUTING chain of the iptables NAT table.
+- iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE: This adds a new rule to the POSTROUTING chain of the iptables NAT table.
 It specifies that any packet leaving the system via the eth0 interface should be NATed.
 This is used to mask the IP address of the devices behind the Wireguard interface, allowing them to access the internet.

-• Start the network interface: wg-quick up wg0 You can verify that everything is good via ip link or sudo wg
+You can verify that everything is good via ip link or sudo wg

 Client configuration

-• Create pvt/pub keys in client.
+• Create pvt/pub keys in client, same as before on the server.

-• Create wireguard interface configuration on client. ```configuration /etc/wireguard/wg0.conf [Interface] Address = 10.0.0.2/8 SaveConfig = true PrivateKey = DNS =
+```bash file=/etc/wireguard/wg0.conf [Interface] Address = 10.0.0.2/8 SaveConfig = true PrivateKey = DNS =

 [Peer] PublicKey = AllowedIPs = 0.0.0.0/0 Endpoint = :` PersistentKeepalive = 30 ```